Symplectic transversality and the Pego-Weinstein theory: Example: a coupled wave equation

 with $x^2=\alpha^2\lambda^2$ and

 and the subscript $E$ is for exact.
 Taking the second derivative

 in agreement with $D''(0)$ in (\ref{Dpp-example}).

-We see from the exact expression that there are many more eigenvalues that go un-noticed, particularly on the imaginary axis in the gap of the continuous spectrum.
+We see from the exact expression that there are many more eigenvalues that go unnoticed, particularly on the imaginary axis in the gap of the continuous spectrum.
 The set of eigenvalues for $5-3p>0$ are

 When $0<p<1$ the three positive purely imaginary eigenvalues satisfy